mcornick/clilol/docs/clilol_list_account_addresses.md

 ---
 ## clilol list account addresses

-List your addresses
+List addresses on your account

 ### Synopsis

-Lists the addresses on your account.
+Lists addresses on your account.

 ```
 clilol list account addresses [flags]